-- 17. A student who is awarded 180 credits will thereby pass the Examination for a Master's Degree.
-Where the Regulations for a Master's Degree make provision for a related Postgraduate Diploma or Postgraduate Certificate, a student who is awarded 120 credits will be eligible for the award of the Postgraduate Diploma, and a student who is awarded 60 credits will be eligible for the award of the Postgraduate Certificate. - 18.
-The Examiners may in their discretion recommend that a student who is awarded not fewer than 165 credits be deemed to have passed the Examination for a Master'sDegree, providing that the student has obtained an average grade of not less than 50 and a grade or grades of not less than 40 in the elements of the programme of study in respect of which credits are not awarded, this calculation to include all units. - 19.
-The Examiners may in their discretion recommend that a student who is awarded not fewer than 105 credits be deemed to have passed the Examination for a Postgraduate Diploma, providing that the student has obtained an average grade of not less than 50 and a grade or grades of not less than 40 in the elements of the programme of study in respect of which credits are not awarded.
-In the case of a student for a Master's degree who is being considered for the award of a Postgraduate Diploma or Postgraduate Certificate, calculation of the average grade will exclude the dissertation grade.
+17. A student who is awarded 180 credits will be eligible for a Master's Degree.
+Where the Regulations for a Master's Degree make provision for a related Postgraduate Diploma or Postgraduate Certificate, a student who is awarded 120 credits will be eligible for the award of Postgraduate Diploma, and a student who is awarded 60 credits will be eligible for the award of Postgraduate Certificate.
+Calculation of credits awarded for the Postgraduate Certificate will exclude the dissertation unit.

+For students commencing their programme of study prior to September 2022

+- 18. Where a student has not met the full credit requirements in Regulation 17, the Examiners may in their discretion recommend that a student with failed credits has satisfied the requirement for a Master's Degree where they have: - (a) passed at least 165 credits; and - (b) achieved an average grade of 50 or above; and - (c) achieved a grade of 40 or above in the failed credits necessary to meet the credit requirements for the award of Master's Degree. - 19.
+Where a student has not met the full credit requirements in Regulation 17, the Examiners may in their discretion recommend that a student with failed credits has satisfied the requirement for a Postgraduate Diploma where they have: - (a) passed at least 105 credits; and - (b) achieved an average grade of 50 or above; and - (c) achieved a grade of 40 or above in the failed credits necessary to meet the credit requirements for the award of Postgraduate Diploma.

+In the case of a student on a Master's Degree programme who is being considered for the award of Postgraduate Diploma, calculation of the average grade and the minimum mark requirements laid out in (b) and (c) will be based on the best 120 graded credits.
+Additional credits taken will be excluded.

+All calculations will include the dissertation unit where this forms part of the best 120 credits.